Deception (Ugandan TV series)

-During its first season the show had a running time of 30 minutes and then was extended to 45 minutes for the rest of its season.
-Airing every Mondays and Tuesdays at 8pm.
+During its first season the show had a running time of 30 minutes, which was extended to 45 minutes for the rest of its season.
+It aired every Mondays and Tuesdays at 8pm.

-Deception became one of the most popular TV drama series in Uganda and the second attempt at TV shows by NTV Uganda after 2009's KAKIBEKI (what come may!).
-The show aired its last season in 2016 after a revered 8 season and three-year run.
+Deception became one of the most popular TV drama series in Uganda and the second attempt at TV shows by NTV Uganda after 2009's Kakibeki (What come may!).
+The show aired its last season in 2016 after a revered eight-season and three-year run.

 Plot

 Monica and Chris Nsereko are a young happily married couple.
-Life is good, until Monica's mother in law decides to move in with them, demanding for a grandchild.
+Life is good, until Monica's mother in law decides to move in with them, demanding a grandchild.